-Diving in Pemba island is fantastic: healthy hard corals, dramatic walls, and stunning coral gardens, all with incredible visibility!
+Diving on Pemba Island is fantastic: healthy hard corals, dramatic walls, and stunning coral gardens, all with incredible visibility!
 Conservation programs have been running since 2006, and the island hosts some of East Africa's best diving and snorkeling spots.
-Pemba is still pretty much underdeveloped, which adds to the charm!
-We love the island's virgin beaches and lush hills too.
+Pemba is still pretty much underdeveloped, which adds to its charm!
+We love the island's virgin beaches and lush hills as well.
 The eco-resort offers superb accommodation, a super chilled beach bar to watch the sunset, and even an underwater room!

 The eco-resort has created the Kwanini Foundation to support marine and land conservation initiatives, involving the local community.
 One of their achievements has been the creation of a no-take zone called the Kwanini Marine Protected Area (KMPA).

-For divers who want to escape the crowds.
-A good destination for snorkellers too with shallow coral reefs, and incredible visibility.
-Photographers will love this destination.
+For divers who want to escape the crowds, this is a great destination.
+Snorkelers can also enjoy it, with its shallow coral reefs and incredible visibility.
+Photographers wanting to take their time will love this destination too.